Badème

 Badème is a village in the rural community of Nyassia, Nyassia Arrondissement, Ziguinchor Department in the Ziguinchor Region of south-west Senegal, near the border with Guinée-Bissau.

-Nearby villages include Bassèré, Kadiene, Goudoume, Atoure, Toubacouta, Babonda, Djililo and Bagame.
+Nearby villages include Bassèré, Bougnack, Kadiene, Goudoume, Atoure, Toubacouta, Babonda, Djililo and Bagame.

 According to PEPAM (Programme d'eau potable et d'assainissement du Millénaire), Badème has a population of 646 people living in 90 houses.

+History

+During the Casamance conflict, many people living in Badème were forced to flee.
+Following the 2014 ceasefire, efforts were made to demine the region.
+However, as May 2025, some mines still remained in Badème and the neighboring village of Bougnack, and while Badème was slowly being repopulated, the population of Bougnack still had not returned.